 Reasons why H2S monitoring is important

-- H2S is a colourless, odorous gas that is majorly produced naturally during anaerobic decay of organic sulfur compounds and can accumulate in enclosed, poorly ventilated, and low lying areas.
+- H2S is a colorless, odorous gas that is majorly produced naturally during the anaerobic decay of organic sulfur compounds and can accumulate in enclosed, poorly ventilated, and low-lying areas.

-- Continuous or high-level exposure of the H2S can quickly deaden a person’s sense of smell, making odour of H2S an unreliable indicator of its presence.
+- Continuous or high-level exposure to H2S can quickly deaden a person’s sense of smell, making odour of H2S an unreliable indicator of its presence.
 Hence, other means such as the use of H2S monitors is a viable solution to provide adequate warnings of hazardous exposure.

 - Real-time monitoring of H2S levels helps in determining the source of the odour as well as formulating an action plan to control odour.